revbayes/revbayes.github.io/tutorials/biogeo/index.md

     dispersal_rate <- 1.0

-Dispersal rates might make use of some extrinsic information, such as geographical distances between areas {% cite MacArthur1967} {% cite Webb2012 %}.
+Dispersal rates might make use of some extrinsic information, such as geographical distances between areas {% cite MacArthur1967 Webb2012 %}.
 We model this as $d_{ij} = \exp(-a g_{ij})$ where $g_{ij}$ is the geographical distance between areas $i$ and $j$ and $a$ is a parameter that scales distance.
 Note that all dispersal rates are equal when